-The supplier shall develop procedures for terminating service to the District if:
+A supplier shall develop procedures for terminating service to a district if the supplier:

-The natural gas supplier does not receive written notification from the District specifying the completion date and results of the testing.
+Does not receive written notification from the district specifying the completion date and results of the testing.

 16 TAC 8.230(b)(2)

-An identified natural gas leakage in a District facility must be reported to the Board.
-The firm or individual conducting the natural gas piping test shall immediately report any hazardous natural gas leak in a District facility to the Board and to the District's natural gas supplier.
+An identified natural gas leakage in a district facility must be reported to the board.
+The firm or individual conducting the natural gas piping pressure test shall immediately report any hazardous natural gas leak in a district facility to the board and the natural gas supplier.
 Utilities Code 121.506; 16 TAC 8.230(c)(6)

 LP-Gas Systems Testing

-At least biennially, the District shall perform leakage tests on the LP-gas piping system in each District facility before the beginning of the school year.
-The District may perform the leakage tests on a two-year cycle under which the tests are performed for the LP-gas piping systems of approximately half of the facilities each year.
-If the District operates one or more District facilities on a year-round calendar, the leakage test in each of those facilities must be conducted and reported not later than July 1 of the year in which the test is performed.
+At least biennially, a district shall perform leakage tests on the LP-gas piping system in each district facility before the beginning of the school year.
+The district may perform the leakage tests on a two-year cycle under which the tests are performed for the LP-gas piping systems of approximately half of the facilities each year.
+If a district operates one or more district facilities on a year-round calendar, the leakage test in each of those facilities must be conducted and reported not later than July 1 of the year in which the test is performed.